This policy outlines how the Council will manage its borrowings and other liabilities as at 1 July 2018.

 - Interest rate collar type option strategies in a ratio not exceeding 1:1.

 Selling interest rate options for the primary purpose of generating premium income is not permitted because of its speculative nature.

-Interest rate risk management instruments may be used for interest rate risk management, with the formal prior approval of the Group Manager Corporate Services.
+The use of Interest rate risk management instruments must have the formal prior approval of the Group Manager Commercial and Strategy.

 The Council shall evaluate the performance of the interest rate management policy itself (i.e. the success and continued appropriateness of the risk control limits stipulated in the Liability Management Policy document) and their implementation at an operational level.
 This is achieved by measuring actual results (i.e. weighted average funding cost) against a market benchmark provided by an external source.

 The benchmark standard shall consist of the following: